rd--/spl/md/notes.md

 - U+226E ≮ NOT LESS-THAN
 - U+226F ≯ NOT GREATER-THAN
 - U+22C5 ⋅ DOT OPERATOR
+- U+2A74 ⩴ DOUBLE COLON EQUAL
-- U+2A75 ⩵ TWO CONSECUTIVE EQUALS SIGNS)
+- U+2A75 ⩵ TWO CONSECUTIVE EQUALS SIGNS
-- U+2A76 ⩶ THREE CONSECUTIVE EQUALS SIGNS)
+- U+2A76 ⩶ THREE CONSECUTIVE EQUALS SIGNS
 - U+2A7D ⩽ LESS-THAN OR
 - U+2A7E ⩾ GREATER-THAN OR SLANTED EQUAL TO